alexanderbazhenoff/ansible-collection-linux/roles/postgresql/README.md

 information on the modes.
 Default of prefer matches libpq default.
 Choices: "allow", "disable", "prefer", "require", "verify-ca", "verify-full".
 * (5) If the file exists, verifies that the server's certificate is signed by one of these authorities.
-* (6) If False, checks whether values of options name, password, privs, expires, role_attr_flags, groups, comment, session_role are potentially dangerous.
+* (6) If false, checks whether values of options name, password, privs, expires, role_attr_flags, groups, comment, session_role are potentially dangerous.

 #### Database management.